QALY (Quality-adjusted life year)

 DEQALY (Qualitätsbereinigtes Lebensjahr)

-A Quality-Adjusted Life Year (QALY) is one year of life weighted by health-related quality of life, where 1.0 represents one year in perfect health and 0 represents death (negative values for states worse than death are permissible).
-QALYs are computed by multiplying time spent in a health state by its utility weight, typically derived from instruments like EQ-5D or SF-6D.
-Originally formalised by Weinstein and colleagues, QALYs anchor cost-effectiveness analyses in health technology assessment: the UK's NICE applies a reference threshold of £25,000-£35,000 per QALY gained since April 2026 (previously £20,000-£30,000), while Germany's IQWiG uses an efficiency frontier approach rather than a fixed threshold.
-A treatment costing £15,000 that yields 2 QALYs (£7,500/QALY) would generally be deemed cost-effective by NICE.
+A Quality-Adjusted Life Year (QALY) is one year of life, weighted by your health-related quality of life.
+A score of 1.0 means one year in perfect health, and 0 means death.
+(Negative values, for states judged worse than death, are allowed.)
+You compute a QALY by multiplying the time spent in a health state by its 'utility weight'.
+That weight usually comes from a questionnaire, like the EQ-5D or SF-6D.
+Weinstein and colleagues formalized the idea.
+QALYs anchor cost-effectiveness analyses in health technology assessment.
+The UK's NICE applies a reference threshold of £25,000 to £35,000 per QALY gained, since April 2026 (up from £20,000 to £30,000).
+Germany's IQWiG uses an 'efficiency frontier' approach instead of a fixed threshold.
+For example, a treatment costing £15,000 that yields 2 QALYs works out to £7,500 per QALY.
+NICE would generally judge that cost-effective.

 Sources